 What are the contest categories and how do I choose them?

-We have two main categories – Emerging Talent and Professional.
+We have two main categories – Indian Films and International Films.
 Here are more details:

 Duration: Any length